jpomfret/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Update-Help.md

 ## DESCRIPTION

 The `Update-Help` cmdlet downloads the newest help files for PowerShell modules and installs them on your computer.
 You don't need to restart PowerShell to make the change effective.

+use the
-You can use the `Get-Help` cmdlet to view the new help files immediately.
+`Get-Help` cmdlet to view the new help files immediately.

 `Update-Help` checks the version of the help files on your computer.
 If you don't have help files